canonical/mir/doc/building_source_for_arm.md

        $ make
        $ make install

-The addional cmake option -DMIR_ENABLE_TESTS=off can be used to avoid building the test suite to save time.
+The additional cmake option -DMIR_ENABLE_TESTS=off can be used to avoid building the test suite to save time.

 Building for ARM from a PC (cross compiling)